janet-lang/janet/README.md

 The few features that are not standard C (dynamic library loading, compiler specific optimizations), are fairly straight forward.
 Dst can be easily ported to new platforms.

+There is not much in the way of documentation yet because it is still a "personal project" and I don't want to freeze features prematurely.
+You can look in the examples directory, the test directory, or the file `src/compiler/boot.dst` to get a sense of what dst code looks like.

 ## Features

 * First class closures